ploomber/sklearn-evaluation/doc/source/user_guide/report.rst

 Classifier evaluation using the OOP interface (report generation)
 =================================================================

-We can also use the ClassifierEvaluator class to pack the results from our estimator.
+We can also use the :class:`sklearn_evaluation.ClassifierEvaluator` class to pack the results from our estimator.
 This way we can generate plots and tables without having to pass the parameters over and over again.
 If we are evaluating more than one model at a time this also gives us a way to keep it organized.
 Furthermore, the ClassifierEvaluator class offers a way to create HTML reports